sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 BNC Digital-Out #7 | PIO32 (IO_L5N_T0_34)     |

 ### Digital input pins via BNC (8 pins, 5 of which will be clock-in capable)

+The digital inputs will be BNCs with a selectable termination to ground of either 50 Ohm or 10 kOhm.

 We will have 8 digital inputs, with 5 of them clock-in capable.